gvwilson/sensibleadventures/iffy/iffy.md

 The shaven-headed woman leading the new arrivals put her hands on her hips.
 "Y'aright, Bags?" she asked,
-scowling at the Marine sergeant, the crowd, and everything else in sight for good measure.
+glaring at the Marine sergeant, the crowd, and everything else in sight for good measure.

-""Kappa, cap'n" the first woman span.
+"Kappa, cap'n," the first woman spat.
-"Just 'splainin' t' these Blues that there ain't nothin' here needs their 'tention."
+"Just 'splainin' t' these Blues that there ain't nothin' here needs their look-in."

-"With respect, citizen," the sergeant said, his inducted accent making his calm words ridiculous and ominous at the same time, "Anything potential danger to the residents or property of Halley is a proper subject of our attention.
+"With respect, citizen," the sergeant said, his inducted accent making his calm words ridiculous and ominous at the same time, "Any potential danger to the residents or property of Halley is a proper subject of our attention.
-Particularly anything that might turn our beloved city into another Bharati."
+Particularly anything that might turn our beloved city into another Bharati," he added in something more like a normal voice.

 The crowd murmured.
 Twenty years before,